moiexpositoalonsolab/grenepipe/example/README.md

 To analyze this exemplary dataset, follow these steps:

- * First, copy the `config.yaml` for the main grenepipe directory into this example directory.
+ * First, copy the file `./config/config.yaml` into this example directory.
- * Then set the file paths in `config.yaml` and `samples.tsv` to fit with where grenepipe is located.
+ * Then set the file paths in `config.yaml` and `samples.tsv` to match where this `example` directory is located.

 Alternative to these two steps, simply call `prepare.sh`, which does these steps automatically.